 I typically use this lens handheld or with a monopod in available light shooting on a Nikon D800 full-frame (FX) camera.
-On a camera with a DX sensor you get the equivalent of an extra 50 percent boost in focal length, making it the equivalent of a 120-600mm.
+On a camera with a DX sensor, you get the equivalent of an extra 50 percent boost in focal length, making it the equivalent of 120-600mm.

 There is definite vignetting, but it’s no more than I would expect for a lens in this combination of price range and focal length.
 It’s most noticeable at the widest apertures.
 The vignetting is also over quite a smooth gradient, which makes it much less objectionable than lenses that have very sharp vignetting.
 Here’s a test chart, with the shots taken in quick succession of plain blue sky at 400mm.